Arithmetic of triangles: Dissection of triangles into triangles

 where

 where

 where

 It should be noted that the triangles in order to be reduced have to be of different signs and lie one on the other.
-We can see the equations (\ref{11})-(\ref{17}) on Fig.~\ref{f22}.
+The strikethrough triangle $- \cancel{ \<7>_1}$ in Eq. (\ref{23}) means that it reduces with the strikethrough triangle $ \cancel{ \<7>_1}$ in Eq. (\ref{25}).
+The other strikethrough triangles mean the same.\\ We can see Eqs.(\ref{23})-(\ref{29}) on Fig.~\ref{f38}.\\ The blue triangle $-\<7>$ in the black triangle $\<39>$ means that it reduces with the black triangle $\<7>$ in the blue triangle $\<16>$.
+Similarly reduce other triangles.\\ The gray number $\<27>$ means that the triangle $\<27>$ will be replaced with a distribution into smaller triangles $ \<27> = \<11,16,11,-11>$.
+It is similar with the other gray numbers.\\